Dangtu County

 Dangtu County (当涂县 (當涂縣, Dāngtú Xiàn)) is one of three counties under the jurisdiction of the prefecture-level city of Ma'anshan in the southeast of Anhui Province, China.

-Dangtu is one of the longest established counties in eastern China and formed part of the Taiping Prefecture during the Ming and Qing Dynasties.
+Dangtu is one of the longest established counties in eastern China and formed part of the Taiping Prefecture during the Ming and Qing dynasties.

-In September 2012, 3 towns of Bowang, Danyang, and Xinshi from Dangtu County were split to form Bowang District.
+In September 2012, three towns of Bowang, Danyang, and Xinshi from Dangtu County were split to form Bowang District.

 Geography

 The county is situated immediately south of the Ma'anshan urban core, and its northern built-up region is effectively a suburb of the greater Ma'anshan area.
 It is situated on the eastern (right) bank of the Yangtze River and western shore of Shijiu Lake; it borders Jiangsu Province to the east and the prefecture-level city of Wuhu to the southwest.
 Its southern half is still largely rural.

 Climate

 Administrative divisions

-Dangtu County is divided to 9 towns and 2 townships.
+Dangtu County is divided into 10 towns and 1 township.